Qurat5/Qurat5/ReadMe.md

 💫 **About Me**:

-🔭 **I'm currently working on:** Completing my Master's in Artificial Intelligence with a focus on practical applications in predictive modeling and data analysis.
-My recent projects include optimizing athletic training regimens using wearable technology and predictive analytics in team sports.
+🔭 I'm currently working on: I have recently graduated from my AI graduate program.
+I successfully completed a project focused on anomaly detection in traffic sign recognition, applying advanced skills and knowledge acquired during my studies to solve real-world problems.

 🌱 **I'm looking to collaborate on:** AI research projects that leverage machine learning, data visualization, and predictive analytics.
 I'm particularly interested in applications of AI in sports analytics and healthcare, bringing a unique perspective from my diverse project experiences.